codepath/android_guides/UI-Testing-with-Espresso.md

 ### Interacting with a ListView

-[`AdapterView's`] (`ListView` is an example of an `AdapterView`) present a problem when doing UI testing.
-Since an `AdapterView` doesn't load all of it's items upfront (only as the user scrolls through the items), `AdapterView`'s don't work well with `onView(...)` since the particular view might not be part of the view hierarchy yet.
+ListView is an `AdapterView`.
+AdapterViews present a problem when doing UI testing.
+Since an AdapterView doesn't load all of it's items upfront (only as the user scrolls through the items), AdapterView's don't work well with `onView(...)` since the particular view might not be part of the view hierarchy yet.

-Fortunately, Espresso provides an `onData(...)` entry point that makes sure to load the `AdapterView` item before performing any operations on it.
+Fortunately, Espresso provides an `onData(...)` entry point that makes sure to load the AdapterView item before performing any operations on it.

-Let's run through an example of how you might interact with a `ListView` in Espresso.
-Our `ListView` will be a simple list of text strings.
+Let's run through an example of how you might interact with a ListView in Espresso.
+Our ListView will be a simple list of text strings.

 ```java
 @Test